Sunday 6th June 2021

 Health, Safety & Covid19 Notice

-Covid19: For the safety and comfort of our visitors and volunteers, the gardens will be fully risk assessed and each venue will be marshalled to ensure compliance with applicable Covid19 conditions and restrictions.
+For the safety and comfort for all our visitors and volunteers, the gardens have been risk assessed and each venue will be marshalled to oversee compliance with applicable COVID-19 conditions and restrictions.
+Please ensure that you follow all applicable guidelines.

 View Health, Safety & Covid19 Notice